mysociety/popit/INSTALL.md

     ssh popit@host
     cd

-    # get the code
+    # get the code and change dir into it
     git clone git://github.com/mysociety/popit.git
     cd popit
-    git checkout -b js-try-out origin/js-try-out # TODO - change when on master

     # start a screen session (naughty, but convenient)
     screen

-    # go to the hosting app and setup env
-    cd popit-hosting
+    # install all the dependecies
     npm install .

+    # look at the configuration files in config - if you want to make local
+    # changes then do so by creating a new file that overides the settings in
+    # default.js.
+Use the filename as the NODE_ENV - so if you create
+    # 'config/foobar.js' then use 'foobar'.

-    # run the app
+    # run the hosting app
-    NODE_ENV=development supervisor app.js
+    NODE_ENV=development supervisor hosting-app/app.js

     # you should now be able to connect to the app with your browser